locnnil/ci-exp/README.md

-# CI Experiments
+# GitHub CI Experiments

-This repository contains some of my personal Github CI experiments.
+This repository contains some of my personal GitHub CI experiments.